Woman silhouette at sunset

 Standing in the middle of the road together, looking in different directions

 My friends felt the same — or so I thought.
-Anytime kids came up, the response was some version of "eww, hard pass."
-We'd laugh about how we couldn't imagine being parents at that time.
-It felt like we were all aligned.
-Until we weren't.
+Anytime kids came up, the response was some version of “eww, hard pass.”
+We’d laugh about how we couldn’t imagine being parents at that time.
+It felt like we were all aligned, all making the same choice.
+Until we weren’t.

 Reflection questions